Clinical Trial Status of Investigational Therapy Multikine® (Leukocyte Interleukin, Injection)

 The first indication being pursued for Multikine:

 The first indication we are pursuing for our Multikine investigational product candidate is an indication for the neoadjuvant therapy in patients with squamous cell carcinoma of the head and neck, or SCCHN.
-The Phase III Clinical trial of the Multikine investigational neoadjuvant therapy in SCCHN.
-SCCHN is a type of head and neck cancer, and CEL-SCI believes that, in the aggregate, there is a large, unmet medical need among head and neck cancer patients.
-To the best of our knowledge, the last FDA approval of a therapy indicated for the treatment of advanced primary head and neck cancer was over 50 years ago.
-In the aggregate, head and neck cancer represents about 6% of the world’s cancer cases, with approximately 650,000 patients diagnosed worldwide each year, and nearly 60,000 patients diagnosed annually in the United States.
+The Phase III clinical trial of the Multikine investigational neoadjuvant therapy in SCCHN.
+SCCHN is a type of head and neck cancer that, in the aggregate, represents a large, unmet medical need among head and neck cancer patients.
+To the best of our knowledge, the last FDA approval of a therapy indicated for the treatment of advanced primary head and neck cancer was decades ago.
+In the aggregate, head and neck cancer represents about 6% of the world’s cancer cases, with approximately 890,000 patients diagnosed worldwide each year, and nearly 60,000 patients diagnosed annually in the United States.
 Multikine investigational immunotherapy was granted Orphan Drug designation for neoadjuvant therapy in patients with SCCHN by the FDA in the United States.

 The recurrence rate following currently available conventional treatment is high for patients diagnosed with SCCHN and about one out of every two patients will die within three to five years.
 The current standard of care, or SOC, treatment regimen for advanced primary head and neck cancer patients consists of surgical resection of the tumor and involved lymph nodes, followed by either radiotherapy alone or radiotherapy and concurrent chemotherapy which is recommended by the NCCN Clinical Practice Guidelines for Oncology – published by the National Comprehensive Cancer Network.
 The current SOC appears not to be able to completely arrest the disease because these treatments are unable to completely remove or kill all of the cancer cells in the advanced primary disease cases.
 The persistence of these residual cells is thought to be partly responsible for the cancer’s recurrence or metastasis.

-In a number of Phase I and II studies, and in the current global pivotal Phase 3 clinical trial, Multikine investigational therapy was/is being injected five times a week for three weeks around the tumor (peri-tumorally) as well as in the vicinity of the local draining lymph nodes (peri-lymphatically) prior to the patient’s tumor being removed surgically and the patient receiving any other therapy because these are the areas in which the cancer is thought to most likely recur and from which metastases would therefore be most likely to develop.
+In a number of Phase I and II studies, and in the recently completed global pivotal Phase III clinical trial, Multikine investigational therapy was injected five times a week for three weeks around the tumor (peri-tumorally) as well as in the vicinity of the local draining lymph nodes (peri-lymphatically) prior to the patient’s tumor being removed surgically and the patient receiving any other therapy because these are the areas in which the cancer is thought to most likely recur and from which metastases would therefore be most likely to develop.

 The current underlying understanding of Multikine’s apparent mode of action, which presently is based on data from animal (Chirigos et al Immunopharm. and Immunotox.
 1995) and human (Timar et al JCO 2005) studies to date, is that it appears to activate the immune system to potentially mount an anti-tumor immune response against the specific individual tumor within each subject treated.
 This opens up the potential (to be explored in future clinical development) for this investigational therapy to possibly treat other solid tumors in addition to its potential role in head and neck cancer.